suncoast-devs/handbook/lessons/react-intro/index.md

 # Build a simple React application

-Let's generate a new `app-app` project using the `gamma` stack that will setup a new React project.
+Let's generate a new `app-app` project using the `gamma` stack that will set up a new React project.

 ```shell
 app-app --gamma ReactArticles